Job outlooks for Early childhood educators and assistants

 • There are a small number of unemployed workers with recent experience in this occupation.

-• Approximately 250 people worked in this occupation in May 2016.
+• Approximately 2,310 people work in this occupation.

 • Early childhood educators and assistants mainly work in the following sectors:

-The employment outlook will be good for Early childhood educators and assistants (NOC 4214) in Northwest Territories for the 2022-2024 period.
+The employment outlook will be good for Early childhood educators and assistants (NOC 42202) in the Saskatoon - Biggar region for the 2023-2025 period.

 The following factors contributed to this outlook: